Time evolution of a thin black ring via Hawking radiation: Formulation

 where $\omega$, $m$ and $n$ are the eigenvalues for the Killing vector fields $\partial_t$, $\partial_\psi$ and $\partial_\phi$, respectively.
 By inserting this expression into Eq.~\eqref{KG}, we obtain a second-order elliptic equation for $\Psi(x,y)$ in the $(x,y)$ plane.
 This equation has a discrete series of regular solutions labeled by an integer $\ell$.
 In the Schwarzschild string limit with $J_\phi=0$, this series of solutions become proportional to the associate Legendre functions $P^m_\ell(x)$.
 Thus, the mode functions are labeled by the four parameters $(\omega,\ell,m,n)$ in which $\ell$, $m$ and $n$ take integer values.

-In the case of a nonrotating black hole, the expected number of particles emitted per unit time is proportional to black body radiation:
+In the case of a nonrotating black hole, the expected number of particles emitted per unit time for each mode is proportional to black body radiation:

-where $\omega_s$ is the energy of a scalar field in the background of the nonrotating black hole and $T_s$ is the temperature of the horizon.
-Here, the temperature is defined as $T_s = \kappa_s /2\pi$, where $\kappa_s$ is the surface gravity of its horizon.
-The temperatures appearing later are defined in a similar way.
+where $\omega$ is the energy of a scalar particle in the background of the nonrotating black hole and $T_s$ is the temperature of the horizon.
+Here, the temperature is expressed as $T_s = \kappa_s /2\pi$ in terms of the surface gravity $\kappa_s$ of the horizon.